Rainbow Laces: How first campaign in 2013 got Premier League talking about gay footballers

 "Rainbow Laces definitely did that.
 It was a fantastic project for us to work on back then but it's become a phenomenon now.
 Everyone involved in its creation from Crispin Porter + Bogusky and Lucky Generals should be really proud."

-A few weeks after the first campaign, they switched to work for US agency Wieden+Kennedy and ended up moving to America.
+A few weeks after the first campaign, Christen + Bertie switched to work for US agency Wieden+Kennedy and ended up moving to America.

 "Christen is a big Spurs fan and it just happened to be their Rainbow Laces game, against Burnley," explains Scrase.